jagi/meteor-astronomy/README.md

 ##### Modified fields

-There are two internal objects in each Astronomy document.
-They are `_values` and `_original`.
-In the beginning (after fetching or creating a new document) both internal objects are the same (the `_original` object contains copies, not references, of all the values in the `_values` object).
-Modification of any field causes setting a new value for that field in the `_values` internal object.
-Thanks to that, we can compare values in the `_original` and `_values` objects and decide what fields had been modified.
+Each Astronomy document has the private `_original` property that stores information about an original state of the document before any modifications.
+Thanks to that we can determine which fields have been modified.

 ```js
 var post = Posts.findOne();